-Our Creative Curriculum approach at St Johns School empowers children as life long learners.
-The curriculum is based on the New National Curriculum (NC) developed for use from September 2014, for years 1-6 and the Early Years profile for Reception.
-Entwined within the National Curriculum are both our Values topics and The Staffordshire Agreed RE Syllabus.
+Our Creative Curriculum approach at St Johns School empowers children as life-long learners.
+The curriculum is based on the New National Curriculum (NC) supported by Chris Quigley Essentials for years 1-6 and the Early Years profile for Reception.
+Entwined within the Curriculum are both our Values topics and RE Syllabus.
 The children learn phonics using the Letters and Sounds programme and we use a variety of reading schemes in both KS1 and KS2, leading up to the children becoming free readers.

-All year groups teach through a themed approach which is planned to cover all ares of the curriculum.
-The curriculum for each year group can be found in the 'Classes' heading.
+All year groups teach through a themed approach which is planned to cover all areas of the curriculum.
+The curriculum for each year group can be found on the class pages.

 In addition to this, some areas of the curriculum are delivered as discrete lessons if they do not fit naturally within the theme.
 Which subjects this involves varies from year to year and from term to term.